Steve Peters (psychiatrist)

-Steve Peters (born 5 July 1953) is an English psychiatrist who works in elite sport.
+Stephen Peters (born 5 July 1953) is an English psychiatrist who works in elite sport.
 He is best known for his work with British Cycling.
 He has published four books, A Path Through the Jungle in 2021, The Chimp Paradox in 2012, My Hidden Chimp in 2018 and The Silent Guides in 2018.

 Early life

 Peters was born in Middlesbrough.
 His father worked on Tees Dock as a stevedore and his mother worked as an insurance agent.
 He was the middle child of three boys.
-He attended Grammar school having passed the scholarship entrance exams.
+He attended grammar school, having passed the scholarship entrance exams.
 He was not academically inclined and by self-admission would pass each academic hurdle throughout his entire career by achieving only what was necessary.
-He achieved eight ordinary levels and then took four Advanced level subjects in Mathematics, Physics, Chemistry and Biology; the first pupil at his school to take four ‘A’ level subjects.
+He achieved eight ordinary levels and then took four Advanced level subjects in mathematics, physics, chemistry and biology, the first pupil at his school to take four 'A' level subjects.

-After leaving school he went to Stirling University to study Mathematics and then went on to take a Post Graduate Certificate of Education at Sheffield University, where he gained a distinction in teaching practice.
+After leaving school he went to Stirling University to study mathematics and then went on to take a Post Graduate Certificate of Education at Sheffield University, where he gained a distinction in teaching practice.
 He taught mathematics for several years in secondary schools and colleges.

+He ran for Holbeach AC throughout the whole of the 1980s, and 1990s and early 2000s.
+At Boston High School, deputy head Beryl Clay had persuaded him to take up athletics at Holbeach.
+He had a car accident on the A1, and damaged his knee cap in late April 1988.
+In August 1991 he took part in the World Medical Championships in Crete, and in Italy in July 1992.

-During his teaching career he undertook extensive voluntary work that spanned across organisations such as ‘Help the Aged’, the NSPCC (working with educationally and socially disadvantaged children), the RSPCA and he also took classes at North Sea Camp for young offenders alongside work in the probation service.
-Peters’ interest in the support for victims of crime led him to help start a victim support scheme in his town of Boston.
+During his teaching career he undertook extensive voluntary work that spanned across organisations such as 'Help the Aged', the NSPCC (working with educationally and socially disadvantaged children), the RSPCA and he also took classes at North Sea Camp for young offenders alongside work in the probation service.
+Peters' interest in the support for victims of crime led him to help start a victim support scheme in his town of Boston.
 This movement spread and resulted in the National Victims Support Scheme.

-Peters re-entered University to study medicine at St Mary’s Medical School, part of the University of London.
-During his time as an undergraduate he was the year representative in his first year, the Secretary of the students Union in his second year and became President in his third year.
+Peters re-entered University to study medicine at St Mary's Medical School, part of the University of London.
+During his time as an undergraduate, he was the year representative in his first year, the secretary of the students' union in his second year and became president in his third year.
 He won the prize for medical statistics.
-Whilst at St Mary’s he also directed the medical school opera and became the president of London University Athletics.
-He represented London University at the British University Championships where he made the final in the 200 metres.
+Whilst at St Mary's he also directed the medical school opera and became the president of London University Athletics.
+He represented London University at the British University Championships, where he made the final in the 200 metres.
 Peters was awarded colours for outstanding service to the University of London.